Bethenia Owens-Adair: Single motherhood

-The period of Owens's life between her first divorce and beginning her eventual career was a difficult one.
-Though she legally changed her name back to her maiden name, there was serious stigma at the time for divorced women, especially if the divorce was not the direct result of adultery.
-Options for a working mother were limited socially.
-However, despite prejudice, Owens found work teaching, starting her own milliner business, eventually becoming a doctor, along with other odd jobs to support herself and her son.

-In the decades between her first and second marriages, Bethenia made active steps to ensure the success of her son, George.
+In the decades between her first and second marriages, she made active steps to ensure the success of her son, George.
 She enrolled him in the University of California in Berkeley when he was 16.
-Then, at age 18, she enrolled him at the medical school at Willamette University, in Oregon.
+When George was 18, she enrolled him in the medical school at Willamette University, in Salem, Oregon.
 Owens also took herself and George on a long vacation to Europe to travel and study under the most successful surgeons and doctors of the time.
 Upon their return to the states, George was married and continued to have a successful career as a doctor.

-In addition to George, Owens adopted a second child from a dying patient.
-Similarly with her son George, Owens worked to ensure that the child, a young girl named Mattie, could be successful.
-She put Mattie through schooling, helped train her in millinery, and supported her to also become a doctor.
-The two had a very close relationship, and there were long periods during her life that Mattie lived and worked under Owens.
-Unfortunately, Mattie died in her early 30's, which devastated Owens.
-Owens in turn adopted Mattie's son, Victor Adair Hill, and raised him to adulthood as well.
+In addition to George, Owens adopted a second child from a dying patient, a girl named Mattie.
+She financed Mattie's education, trained her in millinery, and supported her in becoming a physician.
+The two reportedly had a close relationship, and there were long periods during which Mattie lived and worked under Owens.
+Mattie died in her early 30s, which devastated Owens.
+Owens adopted Mattie's son, Victor Adair Hill, and raised him to adulthood.